League 1920s

 Truro City wound up the season on Saturday with two away engagements at Torquay and Plymouth (against the RMLI) after a busy week which included four matches.
 Many juniors were requisitioned into the service of the City to enable them to field two teams, and the experiment was worth trying.
 The lads gave a creditable display, and some useful discoveries were made which should be of value to the City next season, when there is a probability of the City running a reserve team from which they will be able to draw to fill vacancies in the first team.
 Both games on Saturday were in connection with the Plymouth and District League.
 At Torquay the City were beaten by six goals to three, after a delightful game, and the other string lost to the RMLI at Plymouth by four goals to one.
 West Briton & Cornwall Advertiser

-Squad – Joe Bertolucci, Bray, Burley, Currah, Davey, Downing, Drew, Elford, Fillbrook, Furze, Hambly, Harwood, Hosken, Hunt, Jarvis, Julian, Keogh, Arthur Lugg (GK), May, McGuire, Murton (GK), R. H. Pearn, Penna, John Rapsey, Norman Rapsey, Retallick, Richards, Scantlebury, Bert Sirley, Smith, Stephens, Stoddern, Toy, Trewin, Venton, Vercoe, Walker, Wilton
+Squad – Joe Bertolucci, Bray, Burley, Currah, Davey, Downing, Drew, Elford, Fillbrook, Furze, Hambly, Harwood, Hosken, Hunt, Jarvis, Julian, Keogh, Arthur Lugg (GK), May, McGuire, Murton (GK), R. H. Pearn, Penna, John Rapsey, Norman Rapsey, Retallick, Richards, Scantlebury, Bert Sirley, Smith, Stephens, Stoddern, Toy, Trewin, Venton, Percy Varco, Walker, Wilton

 ❤️🖤